 The PhD program in Behavioral and Social Health Sciences (BSHS) has recently received approval to become the 4th doctoral program offered by the Brown University School of Public Health.
-We are recruiting the inaugural class to matriculate in the Fall of 2014.
+We are excited to welcome the inaugural class, which will matriculate in the Fall of 2014.

 Doctoral training in Behavioral and Social Health Sciences at Brown University is inherently multidisciplinary.
 Students learn to employ behavioral and social science theory and methods to understand contemporary health problems.The signatures of Behavioral and Social Sciences training at Brown University include health behavior interventions development and evaluation, and collaboration across disciplines and between researchers and communities.
 The program puts substantive focus on behavioral health issues such as diet, physical activity and obesity; alcohol and other drug abuse; smoking and tobacco use; HIV risk behaviors; and behavioral medicine.Students in the Doctoral Program in Behavioral and Social Health Sciences demonstrate mastery of relevant theory and methods, assessed via coursework and examinations, and complete a dissertation that represents original research.

 All students admitted to the PhD program receive funding in the form of a fellowship, teaching assistantship, or research assistantship.
 The funding package includes tuition, health insurance, and an annual stipend.
 Four years of financial support is the norm for those entering with a relevant Master’s degree and five years for those entering without such a background.

 - Training Goals